-To find out more specific information on a particular care home see our Long Term Care Locations.
+To find out specific information on a particular care home see our long-term care home locations.
 An offer of an interim care home may happen while waiting for your preferred care home.
 A home health professional will explain the options to help the individual make their decision.

-The cost for the long term care home services are all included in the income based monthly charge which is determined at the time of wait listing, and reviewed annually.
+The cost for the long-term care home services are all included in the income based monthly charge, determined at the time of wait listing, and reviewed annually.
 The monthly cost for publicly subsidized long-term care is based on 80% of after tax income, with set minimum and maximum rates.
 The rate schedule is determined by the province.
 There are some services that may have an additional charge.

 Convalescent care is a short term care service primarily for older adults with a chronic illness who require more time to recover following a stay in the hospital, before returning home.
-During your stay, our staff will assist you to regain your strength and mobility so you can safely carry out your activities of daily living when you return home.
+During your stay, our staff will assist you to regain your strength and mobility so you can safely carry out your activities of daily living.

 Palliative or hospice care in a long-term care setting provides care and comfort for clients who are at the end stages of life.
 Short stay admissions are for control of symptoms such as pain or nausea, transition from hospital to home and for caregiver rest.
 Not all facilities do short stay admissions, it depends on availability in the facility.

 - Associated costs